MikeTkachuk/Brawl_iris/README.md

 **To be updated**

 The real-time constraint of this repo is 2 agent actions per second.
-The world models might be sensitive to timestamp scaling.
+The world models might be sensitive to timestep scaling.